Ammer-Tech/ammerchain-contracts-ui/README.md

-# ERC20 Smart Contracts Manager
+# Ammer Chain Smart Contracts Manager

-ERC20 smart contracts manager.

-> You have to have `pm2` process manager and node.js installed to compile contracts.
+UI to deploy & manage (save to Trustody) ERC20 & ERC721 assets on Ammer Chain.

 ## How to use

 1. `npm install`
-2. `pm2 start server.js`
+2. `pm2 start ecosystem.config.js`
 3. Go to http://localhost:8080